 Mark Weichel, EdD, an assistant superintendent, is a former high school building administrator and junior high school teacher who played a vital leadership role as his school transformed into a successful PLC.

 Mark Weichel, EdD, is assistant superintendent for teaching and learning for Westside Community Schools in Omaha, Nebraska.
-While serving in this role, the district has received local and national attention for its commitment to collaboration, innovation, technology integration, and personalized learning.
+The district has received local and national attention for its commitment to collaboration, innovation, technology integration, and personalized learning.
 Dr. Weichel plays a vital role on a team who has developed collaborative systems, which have produced results.
 Examples of their work have been published and written about in various journals, and Dr. Weichel and team members have been regular contributors at state and national conferences and hosts to numerous visiting districts.

 Prior to his role at Westside, he served as director of secondary curriculum, high school building administrator, and junior high school social studies teacher for Papillion-La Vista Public Schools in Nebraska.
 Dr. Weichel played a vital leadership role at Papillion-La Vista as staff worked to develop and implement Professional Learning Communities at Work™ strategies.
 Their efforts brought tremendous results.
 Failure rates plummeted while standardized testing measures such as ACT, PLAN, and state writing assessments confirmed high levels of student learning.